South Western Railway, Western Australia: Construction

 Construction was completed in two parts.
-The first, East Perth to Pinjarra, was undertaken by William Atkins (former mill manager of the Neil McNeil Co. at the Jarrahdale Timber Station) and Robert Oswald Law (who built the Fremantle Long Jetty) from the end of 1891.
+The first, East Perth to Pinjarra, was undertaken by William Atkins (former mill manager of the Neil McNeil company at the Jarrahdale Timber Station) and Robert Oswald Law (who built the Fremantle Long Jetty) from the end of 1891.
 Work began in 1892 but was slowed by difficulties with building the bridge over the Swan River.
 This section opened on 22 May 1893.

 The second phase of construction was also completed by Atkins and McNeil, starting at Bunbury and working north to Pinjarra opening on 22 August 1893.
-Bunbury station was opened by Sir John Forrest on 14 November 1894.
+Bunbury station was opened by John Forrest on 14 November 1894.

+Post-World War II improvements

+Prior to 1938, the WAGR determined that the South Western Railway would soon reach saturation point.
+During World War II, plans for its full duplication between Armadale and Brunswick Junction were therefore included in an intended post-war improvement project.

+A special committee later recommended, however, that the proposed duplication be replaced with centralized traffic control (CTC), and in 1944 that recommendation was confirmed by the WAGR's newly appointed Signal and Telegraph Engineer, who had gained experience with CTC while working for the New Zealand Railways Department.

+In 1949, the plans for lengthy duplication of the line were shelved, and installation of CTC was approved.
+The incoming WAGR Commission later placed orders for the necessary materials.

+Post-war improvements to the WAGR network as a whole also encompassed a major program for relaying track on various main and secondary lines with heavier, welded, rails; included in that program were rerailing, reballasting and ancillary works on the South Western Railway.

+The first part of that line to be relayed was the 82 mi Armadale to Picton Junction section, on which work began in 1952 and was completed in 1954.
+Work on the 5 mi section between Picton Junction and Bunbury followed in 1960, and then the double track section in Perth's south eastern suburbs equivalent to 34 mi was relaid in 1961 and 1962.